Recommended Bird Field Guides for the 7 Continents

 Field guides to Asia: What to take into the field

-Collins Bird Guide/Birds of Europe (Svensson, Mullarney and Zetterström).
-This classic field guide for birding the UK and mainland Europe also covers part of the Middle East (it is very good for Israel, for example).
-Excellent.
-The famous Collins guide is also available in a large format, but this is not good in the field (far too bulky).
-The app version of this guide is highly recommended and has all the bird calls.
+Collins Bird Guide/Birds of Europe (Svensson, Mullarney and Zetterström), the classic field guide for birding the UK and mainland Europe, also covers part of the Middle East (it is very good for Israel, for example).
+Excellent

 Birds of Central Asia (Aye, Scheizer and Roth).
 This book covers the countries of Kazakhstan, Turkmenistan, Uzbekistan, Kyrgyzstan, Tajikistan, and Afghanistan.
 It has a very similar structure to “Birds of the Middle East” above, with similar plates, maps, and information.